Mike Davis (wrestler): Career

 They had feuds with several teams, including another "Rock 'n' Roll" tag team known as the Rock 'n' Roll Express.
 There was once a program where The Rockers turned on them, an idea Shawn Michaels requested to Jerry Lawler.
 The RPMs feuded with The Fantastics over the WCWA Tag Team Championship, however they were unable to win the championship.
 The RPMs also competed in the CWA in Memphis, where they won two AWA Southern Tag Team titles.
 Teaming with Cactus Jack, the Rock-n-Roll RPMs lost a match against Hector, Chavo, and Mando Guerrero at the only AWA pay-per-view SuperClash III.

 Davis made appearances for the World Wrestling Federation in 1989 and 1990, working as a jobber, losing to the likes of Jim Duggan, Jim "The Anvil" Neidhart and The Rockers.
 It was during this time he worked for the United States Wrestling Association in Memphis.
 After the demise of World Class, Davis and Lane moved on to World Championship Wrestling, where they were used as jobbers.
 Davis later entered the Global Wrestling Federation, where in 1991, he claimed to have returned to Earth with a "Moon Rock" after he made a bungee jump following a "Bungee" match between Chaz Taylor and Steven Dane outside the Dallas Sportatorium.
 Mike Davis formed another tag team, this time with his brother Tom Davis known collectively as the Dirty Davis Brothers.
 In 1995, Davis returned to WCW to work once again as a 'jobber to the stars', featuring on the WCW Saturday Night program.
 He also returned to Japan to work for and make appearances in Big Japan Pro Wrestling.
 In 1998, he returned to the WWF in a dark match, losing to John Tenta.
 He continued working in the independent circuit in Texas until wrestling his last match in 2000.

 Death

 On December 25, 2001, in Granbury, Texas, he told his wife that he was not feeling well.
-Later that night, Davis died of a massive heart attack at the age of 45, which was attributed to drug-related causes.
-He was the third World Class wrestler to die in six months (following the deaths of Terry Gordy and Chris Adams in July and October respectively).
+Later that night, Davis died of a massive heart attack at the age of 46, He was the third World Class wrestler to die in six months (following the deaths of Terry Gordy and Chris Adams in July and October respectively).